What is Workforce Management?

 Workforce Management systems also often provide Robotics Process Automation (RPA) and treat robots like humans, giving them skills and tracking average handling times.
 For example, in OPX, you might decide that claims under £5,000 are processed automatically by robots, with only data exceptions being handled by humans, while claims over £5,000 are always processed by a human.
 You may vary this by book of business or plan.

-How can a workforce management system support business operations?
+How can a workforce management software support business operations?

 WFM’s can help with blended operations providing: